 We called in an expert, Providence cardiologist Jason Bensch, M.D., to share some easy ways to help lower your cholesterol with the foods you eat.

 A heart-healthy diet is the foundation for all of our patients to reduce their risk for cardiovascular diseases and events like stroke and heart attacks.
 There are certain foods that can help lower cholesterol.

 “A heart-healthy diet is the foundation for all of our patients to reduce their risk for cardiovascular diseases and events like stroke and heart attacks.
 There are certain foods that can help lower cholesterol,” says Dr. Bensch.
 “These foods can be an important addition to a heart-healthy diet to help keep cholesterol in check.”

 Read on to learn more about these cholesterol-lowering ingredients and delicious ways you can add them to your plate, both before, during and after the holidays.

 What is cholesterol?

-Cholesterol is a waxy substance that circulates in your blood.
-It comes from either your liver, which naturally makes cholesterol to help build cells, or your diet (called dietary cholesterol) if it includes certain animal products, such as meat or dairy.
+Cholesterol is a waxy substance that is packaged into spherical molecules called lipoproteins along with other lipids like triglycerides.
+Cholesterol can be made by your liver or can be absorbed from your diet (called dietary cholesterol), especially if it includes certain animal products, such as meat or dairy.

 Why do I need to keep my cholesterol in check?